β Why is the Scroll Event Important?

 Does GA4 automatically track scroll events?

 Yes, GA4 automatically tracks scroll events without additional setup for web pages.
+This feature is enabled by default, making it easy for users to access scroll data without manual configuration.

 How can I use scroll event data?

 Use it to improve user experience by altering page elements like layout or content strategy based on user engagement levels.
+For instance, if users are not scrolling to the end of a page, consider repositioning key content or calls to action to increase visibility.

 What is a good scroll depth?

 This depends on the page goal, but generally reaching the 75% mark indicates good engagement, especially on content-rich pages.
+However, the ideal scroll depth may vary based on the type of content and user intent.

 π Related Analytics Terms